|Vintage Pulp||Nov 10 2018|

 |Vintage Pulp||Feb 11 2016|

-Night Cry is a thriller about a cop who accidentally kills a murder suspect and covers it up.
-Seems pretty straightforward until the suspect turns out to be innocent, which will fray the nerves of even the meanest cop a bit.
-The body, which the cop had dumped in a river, turns up and he’s assigned to investigate the crime, which is even more nerve-racking.
-But there’s more—the beautiful girlfriend of the deceased soon becomes everyone’s prime suspect.
-Night Cry is a well-regarded book that inspired the movie Where The Sidewalk Ends, directed by Otto Preminger.
-The 1954 paperback front above followed earlier versions from 1948 and 1949, and the art is uncredited.
+Night Cry is a thriller about a cop who accidentally kills a murder suspect and covers it up by dumping the body in a river.
+For a cruel guy like him it's not a big deal, until he learns the suspect was innocent.
+That'll fray the nerves of even the meanest cop a bit.
+He continues trying to pin the original murder on the presumed-missing-but-actually-dead man, but then the body is found.
+Whoops.
+The fact that he ever thought the dead man was just missing starts to look borderline incompetent to his colleagues, but there’s more—the beautiful girlfriend of the deceased now becomes everyone’s prime suspect.
+We liked this book, so we weren't surprised to learn that it's highly regarded.
+It inspired the movie Where The Sidewalk Ends, directed by Otto Preminger.
+The 1954 Avon paperback front above followed an earlier version from 1949,, and the art is uncredited.

 |Vintage Pulp||May 14 2015|